erichuber50/csv_loader/README.md

 - **Schema mismatch:**
   Check that your CSV files match the column names and types defined in `INFORMATION_SCHEMA.csv`.
 - **Missing dependencies:**
-  Install required Python packages with `pip install sqlalchemy pandas click`.
+  Install required Python packages with `pip install -r requirements.txt`.

 ---